turbot/steampipe-plugin-kubernetes/docs/index.md

 ## Custom Resource Definitions

-Kubernetes also supports creating [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) with a name and schema that you specify which allows you to extend Kubernetes capabilities by adding any kind of API object useful for your application.
+Kubernetes also supports creating [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) with a name and schema that you specify in the `custom_resource_tables` configuration argument which allows you to extend Kubernetes capabilities by adding any kind of API object useful for your application.

 For instance, given the CRD `certManager.yaml`: